Are exosomes treatments safe?

 Answer

-1. How long is the recovery time from exosomes?
+1. How long is the recovery time from exosome treatments?

 Usually 24–48 hours.
-You may notice some redness or mild swelling, similar to a light sunburn, but most people can return to work or school the next day.
+You may notice mild redness or slight swelling, similar to a light sunburn.
+Most people are able to return to normal daily activities the following day.

 2. What does the skin look like immediately after treatment?

-Immediately after treatment: skin may appear red or pink, sometimes with tiny spots at the treated areas.
-These usually fade within 1–2 days.
-A fresh glow is often noticeable quickly due to increased circulation.
+Immediately after treatment, the skin may appear red or slightly pink, sometimes with small visible points in the treated area.
+These effects typically settle within 1–2 days.
+A healthy glow may be noticed shortly after treatment.

 3. When can you expect results?